Ruth Sadler

 Why did you become a reserve?

 As a teenager, I visited the aircraft carrier HMS Ocean, and I loved it!
-The idea of a life at sea was very exciting and I did explore joining a few times, but my career path took me in other directions.
+The idea of a life at sea was very exciting and I did explore joining the regulars a few times, but my career path took me in other directions.
 I learned about the Naval Reserves through colleagues while working on board cruise ships, not realising that was possible to be in the military on a part-time basis alongside a regular job, so I jumped at the opportunity to get involved.

 Tell us a little about your current job and what it entails